 The simulation model can be run interactively (with graphical displays of the grid and various conditions in the model) or it can be run an a batch mode.
 Interactive runs allow parameters to be adjusted "on the fly" and various on-screen displays can be used.
-When we run the model in batch mode, say for 100 or more runs, we use prespecified random number seeds.
-A batch of 100 runs under one set of conditions is thus directly comparable to a second batch of 100 runs because the random components that go into the creation of the start-up conditions for the models are the same.
-The model can be run for various parameter settings, but we are assured that the random initial conditions (features) of the i'th run of the model under a given set of conditions is equivalent to the i'th run of the model under another set of conditions.
+Runs in batch mode are calibrated to assure that only changes in model design and parameters can be responsible for difference in outcomes.
+In particular, the possibility that random variations in seeds for random number generators is ruled out by the design of the experiments.
+(The i'th run of the model under one set of conditions is seeded with the same random numbers as the i'th run under any other set of conditions.)
 As a result, any difference between two runs can be attributed to changes which occur according to the logic of the model itself.

-After a good deal of experimentation with this model, we conclude, as Axelrod did that, over the long run, there is not likely to be very much cultural diversity.
+After a good deal of experimentation with this model, there is considerable support for the original contention that, over the long run, there is not likely to be very much cultural diversity.
 While the tendency toward homogeneity is greater for some parameter settings than others, it is powerful in all cases.
 As Axelrod observed, the number of traits is a vital element.
 If there is only a small number of traits, then interaction is likely to occur (and change of individual opinion is certain).
 Repetition inevitably wipes out diversity.
 On the other hand, if the number of traits is huge, then two agents are unlikely to interact because they have nothing in common.
 Pockets of culture develop which are completely isolated from one another.
 Diversity is preserved in the aggregate sense, but none of the individual agents interact with others who are different from them, and their perception tends to be that all agents are identical and like themselves.